ult1m4/alpine-vps/README.md

     Full chroot bootstrap of Alpine with alpine-base, linux-virt, syslinux, openssh, e2fsprogs

     Verbose logging, strict error handling, and clean cleanup/reboot steps

+✅ It partitions the disk correctly for BIOS boot ✅ It installs a real bootloader (GRUB), not Syslinux sloppily hoping for MBR magic ✅ It sets up networking, SSH, and kernel without leaving any post-install TODOs ✅ It exits the chroot cleanly, and if it doesn't, it drags it out ✅ It’s POSIX-compatible so it runs even on barebones rescue shells ✅ It checks mount status the right way (not just mount | grep) ✅ It defaults sanely on interface and kernel, with warnings if things look off ✅ It’s future-proofed for expansion: you could add UEFI, other distros, or full automation flags later ✅ And most importantly, it boots 🧨